deepinsight/insightface/README.md

 ### Recent Update

   2018.01.26: Today we provide a pretrained *LResNet34E-IR* model on public drive.
 We also offer a simple python program to help you deploy this model to build your own face recognition application.
 The only thing you should do is using your own face detector to crop a face image and send it to our program, no alignment needed.
+For single cropped face image(112x112), total inference time is only 17ms on my testing server(Intel E5-2660 @ 2.00GHz, Tesla M40, *LResNet34E-IR*).
 Please see deployment section for detail.

 ### License